Author: Onkar Bongirwar

 The Number of Threads (users) specifies how many threads will be used in this load test.

 Ramp-Up Period (in seconds) specifies how long the total number of threads will be activated.
 For example, if we set the Number of Threads to 10 and Ramp-Up Period to 30.
-In this case, the thread number will increase as one for every 3 seconds, and at the end of the 30 seconds, ten threads will be active
+In this case, the thread number will increase to one for every 3 seconds, and at the end of the 30 seconds, ten threads will be active

 Loop Count specifies the number of times the test will be executed.
 If we click the Infinite option, the test will run until we stop it explicitly.